 Big Six Hire Car Companies Agree to Stop Ripping Off Customers (With a Little Prompting from Regulators)

-If you've ever booked a hire car thinking you've found a great deal, only to discover the price almost doubles when you arrive at the rental desk, you'll be one of millions who will be celebrating at the news that European regulators have finally brought the big six rental companies to the table and demanded they clean up their act.
+If you've ever booked a rental car thinking you've found a great deal, only to discover the price almost doubles when you arrive at the rental desk, you'll be one of millions who will be celebrating at the news that European regulators have finally brought the big six rental companies to the table and demanded they clean up their act.

 As one poor reddit user learned recently

 , car rental companies have been involved in some pretty shady practices of late when it comes to charging for damage and other expenses.
-In the case linked, reddit user 'Davevd
+In the case linked, Reddit user 'Davevd

 "I [got] a 'Contracted Damage Liability Fee' 3 months later for 2 dents which could have only already been there.
 They've already taken a payment from my CC account, $600, which was 'due', before I even received the letter."

 Under the new agreement between Hertz, Avis/Budget, Europcar, Enterprise/Rent-A-Car, Sixt and the UK regulator the CMA, the rental car companies have agreed to provide seven days for customers to dispute any damages to the vehicle before their cards are debited for the cost, meaning customers won't be suddenly left without any money for damage that wasn't their fault (like the poor guy above).

 While the changes may be too late for that unfortunate customer, it is definitely good news for future travelers that these kinds of practices will be phased out across the European Union by 2016.